Measurements taken with the Blood Oxygen app are not intended for medical use and are only designed for general fitness and wellness purposes.

 - Rest your arms on a table or in your lap while you take a measurement.
 Keep your wrist and palm down and flat, and hold as still as you can.

-- Make sure the back of your Apple Watch is flush with the top of your wrist.
-If your wrist bones interfere with this, move your watch 2.5 to 5cm up your arm away from your wrist bone.
+- Make sure that the back of your Apple Watch is flush with the top of your wrist.
+If your wrist bones interfere with this, move your watch 1 to 2 inches up your arm away from your wrist bone.

 Even under ideal conditions, your Apple Watch may not be able to get a reliable blood oxygen measurement every time.
 For a small percentage of users, various factors may make it impossible to get any blood oxygen measurement.